marcuslindh/InfiniteList/README.md

-# InfiniteList is a infinite scrollable list with javascript
+# InfiniteList is a infinite scrollable list in javascript

 ```Typescript